 CSA cement is a proven technology for the underground construction industry.
 The fast set time, high strength, low porosity, high chemical stability and sulfate resistance make it a material uniquely suited for underground repairs, shotcrete and other applications as needed.

-A non-shrink grout was required to secure the piles in order to avoid voids that might absorb water in the nail tubes and cause corrosion of the steel.
-Type K Shrinkage Compensating cement grout was specified to meet these needs and mixed in ready-mix trucks for the 366 foot-long by 50 foot-wide project area.
+A non-shrink grout was required to secure the piles to avoid voids that might absorb water in the nail tubes and cause corrosion of the steel.
+Shrinkage-compensating Type K grout was specified to meet these needs and mixed in ready-mix trucks for the 366-ft.-by-50-ft. project area.

 Graycor Project Superintendent said, "The grout was easy to install and flowed under the fan base plate better than expected.
 The switch to UltraFlow helped to get this phase of the project back on track and completed on time."
 Product used was UltraFlow 4000/8.

 During the course of normal operations at Ispat-Inland Steel’s mill, several sections of the 64" hot strip discharge table came loose due to broken anchor bolts and failed grout.
 Due to the short down time, a conventional precision grout could not be used.
 UltraFlow 4000/8 precision grout was recommended.